Fierce Defense Against All Categories Of Property Crimes

 - First degree: Robbing someone who is in a cab or transit vehicle, who is using an ATM, or who is in his or her own home

 - Second degree: Robbing someone in any other situation not listed above

 As felonies, convictions for robbery can mean years in prison.
 A penalty that places your freedom at such a risk requires the aggressive defense of a lawyer dedicated to preserving the rights of the accused.
 I will put my skill to work for you.

 Burglary is unlawfully entering someone’s home, business or other structure intending to commit a crime but not necessarily stealing something.
 Even if you did not commit the offense, the act of entering with the intention of carrying out a crime is what comprises the charge of burglary.
 Burglary is a first-degree felony if someone is in the property when you enter.

 The prosecution must prove your actions and intentions beyond a reasonable doubt.
 Let me stand beside you and fight for your rights throughout this process.
-Contact my offices in Dublin through the online information page or by calling 510-244-3250 to set up a free initial consultation.
+Contact my offices in Dublin online or by calling 510-244-3250 to set up a free initial consultation.